-It’s a widely held belief among marketers that there is a right time and day to send a marketing email that will achieve the highest open and click rates.
+It’s a widely held belief among marketers that there is usually a best time to send email marketing communications that will achieve the highest open and click rates.
 However, there is still a lot of debate as to exactly when this actually is.

 Articles and studies, such as ones conducted by MailChimp and Campaign Monitor, show that an email sent between 8am and 10am on a Tuesday and Thursday get the highest open rates compared to other parts of the week.
-But are those best for your business?
+But is this really the best time to send emails?

-There are many things that factor into what time your audience will open an email.
-Their location, their age and their occupation will all affect this.
+There are many things that factor into the best time to send your email to an audience.
+Their location, age, and occupation will affect this.
 For example, if your audience consists of bartenders who work predominately at night, the best time to email them is 12:30pm before they start their shifts.

 Email opens tend to perform better in the morning and afternoon.
 According to Campaign Monitor, peak open times are just before and after lunch.
-However, in the same study, it was found that 24% of emails are opened between 6pm and 11pm, as people like to check their inbox before going to bed.
+However, in the same study, it was found that 24% of emails are opened between 6pm and 11pm.
+This is because people like to check their inbox before going to bed.

-As stated earlier in this article, more people than ever before are using mobile devices to read their emails and are predominately doing so in the evening, so this could be the ideal time of day to send your message, particularly if your target audience is young.
-Although various articles recommend sending an email in the morning, it’s a good idea to optimize your send time around the times people will be using their phones, so make sure your emails are formatted for mobiles before sending.
+As stated earlier, more people than ever before are using mobile devices to read their emails and are predominately doing so in the evening.
+This could actually be the ideal time of day to send your message, particularly if your target audience is young.
+Although various articles recommend sending an email in the morning, it’s a good idea to optimize your send time around the times people will be using their phones.
+This means making sure your emails are formatted for mobiles before sending.

-There are other factors that will affect the performance of your email send, such as the content, the industry you’re targeting and your audience.
-It’s important to ensure your send time takes into account all of these factors so you can choose the best time that suits your business.
+There are other factors that will affect the performance of your email send.
+These include the content, the industry you’re targeting, and your audience.
+It’s important to ensure your send time always occurs at a time that best suits your business.

-In the end, there isn’t really a ‘best time or day to send an email’.
+In the end, there isn’t really a ‘best time’ to send emails.
 Mid-week and at midday has proved to work somewhat well, but ultimately it depends on your audience.
-Try mixing up when you send your emails by doing some A/B testing to find out when you get the highest open rates.
+Try A/B testing to find out when you get the highest open rates.
 Once you’ve conducted your testing, you’ll discover the right time day for you and your audience.